 As described above, Argo CD is an application that synchronizes applications defined in Phalanx with running resources in Kubernetes and provides a UI for developers and administrators.

 cert-manager(TLS certificate management)

 Cert-manager acquires and renews TLS certificates from Let’s Encrypt.

-The ingress-nginx application routes traffic from the internet to individual applications, while also terminating TLS and integrating with Gafaelfawr, the auth handler.
+The ingress-nginx application routes traffic from the internet to individual applications, while also terminating TLS and integrating with Gafaelfawr, the authentication and access control layer.

 This page provided a brief tour of the concepts and components of Phalanx-based application deployments.
 For more introductory topics, see the About overview topics.